szabgab/hexagon/README.md

 ## TODO
 * Add testing

-* Game 1
+* Implement Game 1 described in the rules in the index.html
-  A simple board with two players.
-  Each player has one territory and on that one soldier.
-  In each move they can move N distance, and enlarge the territory.
-  When no more free territory is left the game is over.
-The one with more territory wins.